AAHOM/UILDOC/docs/components/calendar.md

 ### Calendar of Events

-The calendar custom function grabs data from the reference-data blog "Calendars"
+The calendar custom function grabs data from the *reference-data* blog "*Calendars*"

 **Used On Pages**